spectrocloud/librarium/docs/docs-content/getting-started/aws/create-cluster-profile.md

 host cluster using Amazon Web Services (AWS).
 You added a community pack to your profile to deploy a custom workload.
 We recommend that you continue to the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to deploy this cluster profile to a host cluster onto AWS.

+Wren and Kai have continued their exploration of Palette features.
+They have created their first Palette cluster profile by following the steps described in this guide.

+> "The visual representation of cluster profiles in Palette is much easier to understand than our whiteboard." says Kai,
+> glancing back at the list they have created.
+"I can very easily see which versions we are using in production.
+What
+> are your thoughts, Wren?
+Have you remained a Palette sceptic?"
+>
+> Wren laughs. ”Yes, I admit this is much nicer to keep track of than our whiteboard.
+I'm not convinced yet, but I am
+> already starting to see how it could make our lives easier.
+Let's keep exploring and get something deployed with it!"